KaliBasenji42/KaliBasenji42.github.io/README.md

 ├── _config.yml <i>- Jekyll config</i>
 ├── index.html <i>- Home page</i>
 ├── kill_jekyll.sh <i>- Kills server (Raspi)</i>
-├── restartT.txt <i>- For displaying restart time (Raspi) (in file instructions)</i>
 ├── restart_jekyll.sh <i>- Restarts server (Raspi)</i>
 ├── setup.py <i>- Explained below</i>
 ├── status.txt <i>- Used to return server status</i>
-└── template.html <i>- Explained below</i>
+├── template.html <i>- Explained below</i>
+└── warning.json <i>- Used to display website wide message (EX: Restart Warning)</i>
 </pre>

 # Template

 "setup.py" finds all the HTML files in "projects" using `os.walk`.
 It then reads "template.html".

-"setup.py" finds all the sections, starting with commented 'Start' and ending with commented 'End'.
+"setup.py"'s *template* command finds all the sections, starting with commented 'Start' and ending with commented 'End'.
 It replaces each one based on order of appearance.

-The script will also find a variable stored as '{project}' and replace it with the project name based on the file path (This feature is currently unused).
+The script's *template* command will also find a variable stored as '{project}' and replace it with the project name based on the file path (This feature is currently unused).

-The Pyhton file will not affect the following files (due to not having template syntax setup or being in the wrong directory):
+The script file will not affect the following files (due to not having template syntax setup or being in the wrong directory):
-*   "projects/resume/index.html"
 * "index.html"

+"setup.py" also has a find and replace function.